iotaledger/wallet.rs/docs/libraries/python/examples.md

 That's why we did send 1Mi in the given example to comply with the protection."

 ## Backup database
-Underlying database (provided by `Stronghold` by default) is encrypted at rest and there is no way how to get a seed from it due to security practices that are incorporated in the Stronghold's DNA.
-It means you are dealing with the database as an atomic unit that includes all wallet information.
+Underlying seed storage (provided by `Stronghold` by default) is encrypted at rest and there is no way how to get a seed from it due to security practices that are incorporated in the Stronghold's DNA.

-So backing up the database is very important task from this respect.
+So backing up the seed storage is very important task from this respect.

 ```python
 {{ #include ../../../bindings/python/examples/5_backup.py }}